bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 ## Heads-Up

-* Next week, students will learn about state, mainly Redux.
-Students will also learn about the Stripe payment platform and Context API.
+* Next week, students will learn about state management, mainly React Context API.
+Students will also learn about the Stripe payment platform.

 ## Resources